Admissions Open

 2. Investment Banker

-Investment bankers deal with raising capital for businesses, handling mergers & acquisitions, and providing strategic financial advice.
-It’s one of the highest-paying finance careers, but also highly competitive.
+Similarly, investment bankers deal with raising capital for businesses, handling mergers and acquisitions, and providing strategic financial advice.
+While it is one of the highest-paying finance careers, it is also highly competitive.

 • Average Salary (India): ₹8–15 LPA